EmreKp/spring101/README.md

 ### Snapshot

-## Spring Framework
-Spring is a MVC framework written in Java.
-It also supports Kotlin and Groovy languages.

-### Spring Boot
+## Spring Boot
 Spring Boot contains a comprehensive infrastructure support for developing a micro service and enables you to develop enterprise-ready applications that you can “just run”.
-It contains of Spring MVC, Tomcat
+It contains of Spring MVC, Tomcat, Hibernate etc.

 ### Starter dependencies
 Parent pom is required for all Spring Boot applications: